learned-hands/mapping_aid/README.md

 # NSMIv2 Mapping Aid
 This code powers a tool to help folks create mappings between [NSMIv2](http://taxonomy.legal/) (as it existed on 2020-06-17) and existing taxonomies.
 It fuels a custom Google Sheets function, `NSMI_MATCH()`.
 You can use this function to find possible matches between any set of taxonomy names and descriptions and those in NSMIv2.

+To be clear, this function only makes a guess.
+You'll have to go through and clean things up, but it's better than starting from scratch, esp. when you consider that NSMIv2 has hundreds of entries.

 ## Here's how to use it

 - Open this [NSMIv2 Mapping Starter Sheet](https://docs.google.com/spreadsheets/d/1sZyeCKZ38oz8P22b8szpBcNYPuPEsoArRfgqU8mqo-A/edit) in Google Docs.